-Recently we had the opportunity for a Q&A with Cloudian CEO Mike Tso to discuss the state of current data centre innovations and his predictions for the years ahead.
+Recently we had the opportunity for a Q-A with Cloudian CEO Mike Tso to discuss the state of current data center innovations and his predictions for the years ahead.

-Perhaps one of the most enduring acronyms in data centre circles is AI – or artificial intelligence – which is where we started, specifically on the effects it is having on data storage.
+Perhaps one of the most enduring acronyms in data center circles is AI – or artificial intelligence – which is where we started, specifically on the effects it is having on data storage.

 “AI is the ultimate, insatiable consumer of data.
 As AI applications strive for ever-greater accuracy, the data required rises exponentially – for example, going from 99 percent to 99.5 percent accuracy is significantly harder and more data-intensive than going from 80 percent to 90 percent,” Tso says.

 “In addition, data retains its strategic value even after it's run through an AI engine because AI involves continuous retraining, and other applications might be able to leverage that data, now or in the future.
 All this means that deleting data now comes with a cost.
 When it comes to AI, the resulting need for boundless data retention requires a foundation of object storage: an infinitely scalable, highly cost-effective data storage and management system.

 Tso says today's computing and storage systems are clearly delineated, which means AI applications are having to copy vast amounts of data from storage systems to high-performance computing clusters where the AI applications run.

 While this may suffice for most operations, Tso says it is becoming increasingly impractical as the cost and time involved in moving data surges in line with relentlessly growing data volumes.